Assata Shakur: New Jersey Turnpike shootout

-Acoli drove the car (a white Pontiac LeMans with Vermont license plates)—which contained Assata Shakur, who was wounded, and Zayd Shakur, who was dead or dying—5 mi down the road.
-The vehicle was chased by three patrol cars and the booths down the turnpike were alerted.
+Acoli drove the car, a white Pontiac LeMans with Vermont license plates—which contained Assata, who was wounded, and Zayd, who was dead or dying—5 mi down the road.
+The vehicle was chased by three patrol cars, and the booths down the turnpike were alerted.
 Acoli stopped and exited the car and, after being ordered to halt by a trooper, fled into the woods as the trooper emptied his gun.
-Assata Shakur walked toward the trooper with her bloodied arms raised in surrender.
+Assata walked toward the trooper with her bloodied arms raised in surrender.
 Acoli was captured after a 36-hour manhunt—involving 400 people, state police helicopters, and bloodhounds.
-Zayd Shakur's body was found in a nearby gully along the road.
+Zayd's body was found in a nearby gully along the road.

-According to a New Jersey Police spokesperson, Assata Shakur was on her way to a "new hideout in Philadelphia" and "heading ultimately for Washington".
-A book in the vehicle was said to contain a list of potential BLA targets.
-Assata Shakur testified that she was on her way to Baltimore for a job as a bar waitress.
+According to a New Jersey Police spokesperson, Assata was on her way to a "new hideout in Philadelphia" and "heading ultimately for Washington".
+A book found in the vehicle was said to contain a list of potential BLA targets.
+Assata testified that she was on her way to Baltimore for a job as a bar waitress.

-With gunshot wounds in both arms and a shoulder, Assata Shakur was moved to Middlesex General Hospital under "heavy guard" and was reported to be in "serious condition".
+With gunshot wounds in both arms and a shoulder, Assata was moved to Middlesex General Hospital under "heavy guard" and was reported to be in "serious condition".
 Trooper Harper was wounded in the left shoulder, reported in "good" condition, and given a protective guard at the hospital.
-Assata Shakur was interrogated and arraigned from her hospital bed.
+Assata was interrogated and arraigned from her hospital bed.
 Her defense team alleged that her medical care during this period was "substandard".

-She was transferred from Middlesex General Hospital in New Brunswick to Roosevelt Hospital in Edison after her lawyers obtained a court order from Judge John Bachman, and then transferred to Middlesex County Workhouse a few weeks later.
+She was transferred from Middlesex General Hospital in New Brunswick to Roosevelt Hospital in Edison after her lawyers obtained a court order from Judge John Bachman.
+She was transferred a few weeks later to Middlesex County Workhouse.

-During an interview, Assata Shakur discussed her treatment by the police and medical staff at Middlesex General Hospital.
-She said that the police beat and choked her and were "doing everything that they could possibly do as soon as the doctors or nurses would go outside".
+During an interview, Assata discussed her treatment by the police and medical staff at Middlesex General Hospital.
+She said the police beat and choked her and were "doing everything that they could possibly do as soon as the doctors or nurses would go outside".

 Criminal charges and dispositions

-Between 1973 and 1977, in New York and New Jersey, Shakur was indicted ten times, resulting in seven different criminal trials.
-Shakur was charged with two bank robberies, the kidnapping of a Brooklyn heroin dealer, the attempted murder of two Queens police officers stemming from a January 23, 1973, failed ambush, and eight other felonies related to the Turnpike shootout.
+Between 1973 and 1977, in New York and New Jersey, Assata Shakur was indicted ten times, resulting in seven different criminal trials.
+She was charged with two bank robberies, the kidnapping of a Brooklyn heroin dealer, the attempted murder of two Queens police officers stemming from a January 23, 1973, failed ambush, and eight other felonies related to the Turnpike shootout.
 Of these trials, three resulted in acquittals, one in a hung jury, one in a change of venue, one in a mistrial due to pregnancy, and one in a conviction.
 Three indictments were dismissed without trial.